Summary

 For example, one study found an association between the use of group B Strep antibiotics during labor and higher BMI (body mass index) during childhood [6].

-But the good news is that you can help to restore your baby’s microbiome with exclusive breastfeeding for at least 3 months, or as long as possible.
+But the good news is that you can help restore your baby’s microbiome with exclusive breastfeeding for at least 3 months, or as long as possible.
 You can also supplement your baby with beneficial probiotic bacteria designed specifically for babies.

 It is important to note that if antibiotics are used less than 24 hours during labor, the effect on the baby’s gut microbiome is mostly short-term and can be reversed by breastfeeding.